 When we polled the GingerMay team for its views on this years’ Christmas TV ads we had no idea the debate would get so heated.
 Find out which ads topped our Christmas list.

 Black Friday has become a modern festive tradition, just as synonymous with the start of seasonal celebrations as switching on the Christmas lights.
 So, it’s little wonder that the decision of several major companies to shun it this year made headlines.

 Data protection concerns have taken center stage since the Cambridge Analytica scandal.
 So how can marketers make sure they are ‘deserving’ of their audiences’ data?
 In this article, we explore why clear communication and transparency are key.

 Mobile data usage should be carefully considered if marketers want to win consumer trust, a recent Internet Advertising Bureau (IAB) seminar on the subject concluded.
-Last month’s session, Mobile Data: Cross-screen, Location, Privacy and more, took a close-up look at the trends and emerging technologies

 In the face of consistent opposition, it’s usually time to consider a new tactic.
 At least, that is what many marketers are choosing to do in the midst of the ad-blocking saga, by adopting a new digital strategy designed to reduce disruption: native advertising.
-Hailed as tonic that will

 The average UK consumer now spends 1 hour 20 minutes using social media each day.
 That’s double the time we spend eating.
-Brands are responding to the power of social to retain the attention of increasingly distracted audiences, with UK social media ad spend rising

 For years, digital soothsayers have predicted the second screen – mobile – would become the primary screen.
 And last year it finally happened.
 Time spent on mobile overtook PC, accounting for more than two hours each day.
 What’s more, mobile will become the main point of internet access for Generation Z within two years.